 It turns out that Brussels sprouts are not only delicious, but extremely healthy for you too.
-Just a 1/2 cup of cooked sprouts offers 130% of your recommended daily allowance of vitamin K and 80% of your vitamin C. They are also high in antioxidants, fiber and have anti-inflammatory properties.
+Just a 1/2 cup of cooked sprouts offers 130% of your recommended daily allowance of Vitamin K and 80% Vitamin C. They are also high in antioxidants, fiber and have anti-inflammatory properties.
 Besides how delicious they are (roasted, not boiled obviously), they are also a nutritional powerhouse.

 And the carrots you ask?
 They’re good for your eyes, of course.
 Rabbits have 20/20 vision and never have to wear glasses because of all the carrots they eat, right?
 Well, I don’t know about all that nonsense with the rabbits, but they are actually good for your eyes among many other things.
 They are high in lutein, which is good for eye health, as well as beta-carotene (which is converted into vitamin A in the body) and more of that good old vitamin K.

 So, with all this talk about vitamin K, what’s so good about it?
 Vitamin K is a necessary vitamin for bone health and blood clotting.
 Studies have suggested that there is a correlation between low Vitamin K intake and osteoporosis, and that Vitamin K supports the upkeep of strong bones and improves bone density.
 Yay for Vitamin K!